 After this meeting the club discussed the situation and conferred with Ray Thompson for his perspective.
 Ray, who had known Mr. Gerber for many years prior to this time, suggested that we had nothing to lose by going ahead and use the road.
 He felt that in the absence of a definitive “no” from Mr. Gerber that he probably would not object.
 We decided to go for it and we never had any problems.

 In early 1982 the club began discussions on putting on a 220 MHz repeater.
-On August 25 of that year the order was placed for a new solid state Spectrum repeater.
-The club secured a sanction from NAARC for operation on 223.68 MHz.
+On August 25 of that year the order was placed for a new solid state Spectrum repeaters.
+The club secured a sanction from NAARC of operation on 223.68 MHz.
 The machine arrived on November 5, 1982.
-There was a problem with it self-oscillating and it had to be returned to the factory.
+There was a problem with the repeater self-oscillating and it had to be returned to the factory.
 The machine was repaired by the factory and sent back to us.
-It was installed in the Bureau of Reclamation building on January 2, 1983.
-In the meantime the 2 meter repeater continued to operate from Black Butte.
+It was installed in the Bureau of Reclamation building on Mt.
+Oso.
+On January 2, 1983.
+In the meantime the 2 meter repeater continued to operate from Black Butte when the 220 machine was installed on Mt.
+Oso.
 Funds to purchase the machine came from a raffle the club conducted.
 The grand prize was a .357 Magnum Colt Phython firearm.
 We made over $3,000 on that raffle alone.

 We began using the Ingram Creek road in conjunction with the 220 machine in the Bureau of Reclamation vault.